 1. When another cause of infertility cannot be found

 2. When the results of infertility testing are unclear

 To determine if antisperm antibodies are responsible for male infertility, your physician will order an antisperm antibody test to look for the presence of sperm-destroying antibodies in blood, vaginal fluid or semen.
 The testing is simple.
 A blood sample is taken from the woman, while a sperm sample is taken from the man.

 High levels of antisperm antibodies make it more difficult for sperm to fertilize an egg

 While high levels of antibodies can make it difficult for a couple to get pregnant, there is hope.
 To treat antisperm antibodies, couples often rely on assisted reproductive technology, or ART, to get pregnant.
 Certain solutions can be added to a man’s sperm to overcome the presence of antisperm antibodies.

 Have more questions about antisperm antibodies or other causes of male infertility?
-Please contact an Ovation Fertility partner physician today.
+Please contact an Ovation partner physician today.